 7. Unleash The Pressure

 Many people forget to release the pressure after refilling the gas in the paintball tank, which can damage the nipple.
 It is essential to free up extra air from the compressor.
-Air should release through a valve attached to the compressor.
+Air should be released through a valve attached to the compressor.

 If there is a problem with releasing pressure, it means some air is yet passing through the hose.